 Note that R is nonterminating and nonlinear.
 Clearly, R satisfies the conditions in Theorem 5.1.
 Thus, R is confluent. $\Box$

-In Theorem 5.2, every set T' in the membership conditions must be a set of normal forms.
-We are now going to relax this restriction on the membership conditions by Theorem 5.1.
+In Theorem 5.1, every set T' in the membership conditions must be a set of normal forms.
+We are now going to relax this restriction on the membership conditions.